vg-json-data/sm-json-data/strats.md

 - _comeInStutterShinecharging_: This indicates that Samus must run into the room with a stutter immediately before the transition.
 - _comeInWithDoorStuckSetup_: This indicates that Samus must enter the room in a way that allows getting stuck in the door as it closes.
 - _comeInSpeedballing_: This indicates that Samus must enter the room either in a speedball from the previous room, or in a process of running, jumping, or falling into a speedball.
+- _comeInWithMoondance_: This indicates that Samus must enter the room with fall speed stored from a Moondance, and is able to clip through a floor with a Moonfall.
 - _comeInWithGMode_: This indicates that Samus must have or obtain G-mode (direct or indirect) while coming through this door.

 Each of these properties is described in more detail below.